LeeAnnEditor/o365hq/services/Password-less Authentication.md

 4. Configuration of authentication policy in Microsoft Intune
 5. Providing self-setup instructions of the workstation interaction with a specific authentication device for the users
-6. Break-fix for the solution within 2 weeks
+6. Break-fix for the solution within two (2) weeks

 ### Client responsibilities

 1. Informing users about changes
 2. Providing access to Azure management
-3. Providing remote access to workstations if necessary
+3. Providing remote access to workstations, if necessary
 4. The final configuration of each device (must be done by the employee-owner of the workstation)

-### Additional cost items not provided by the project
+### Additional cost items not provided by this project

 1. Initial setup of Microsoft Intune (if your organization does not use Microsoft Intune, you can order its configuration)
 2. Purchasing of licenses
 3. User training
-4. Azure AD configuration if the company uses only On-Premises AD
+4. Azure AD configuration (if the company uses only On-Premises AD)

 ### Prerequisites